ISeeBugsEverywhere/SimpleDeviceMonitor/readme.md

 - **RS232** devices should work without any quirks, if these devices do not use very specific protocol.

 The Simple Device Monitor uses *python-vxi11* library to communicate with **Network**-based devices, **QtSerialPort** to communicate with *RS232* devices. **USBTMC** devices are treated as regular files, therefore **USBTMC** devices will work under Linux OS only.

+There is a standalone version for Linux users in *../Linux* folder.
+It should work under any x64 Linux distribution, but it is not tested.

 All necessary requirements can be installed using regular package managers such *apt*, *yum* and so on, or using *pip* command, if preferred.